Find a Spiritual Counselor

 3811 North Roxboro Street, Durham, North Carolina 27704

 Orlando Dowdy is a Pastoral Counselor in Durham, North Carolina and has been in practice for 20 years.
-They treat Work/Life Balance, Racial/Cultural Oppression or Trauma, Grief and Loss.
+They treat Grief and Loss, Relationship(s) with Friends/Roommates, Loneliness/Isolation.

 Helping people is my passion.
 I do not believe anyone should live in distress.
 I have a long history of helping people through depression and anxiety.
 Hel